There are several power meters that will work on a SRAM MTB crankset:

 power2max NGeco SRAM MTB Power Meter

-The power2max NGeco SRAM MTB Power Meter is one of our go to power meters for MTB.
-It’s a superb power meter in that it’s accurate, extremely durable, measures the power from both legs, is reasonably priced and allows you to keep your current SRAM crankset.
+The power2max NGeco SRAM MTB Power Meter is one of our go-to power meters for SRAM MTB cranks.
+It’s accurate, durable, measures the power from both legs, is reasonably priced and allows you to keep your current SRAM crankset.
+Please note, the power2max SRAM MTB uses a 104 BCD chainring configuration, so you will need a power2max compatible MTB chainring as well.

-Like the power2max above, the SRM SRAM Power Meter is a spider-based power meter that fits SRAM MTB cranksets that use the 3-bolt interface (pictured above).
-The SRM is available in both standard and Boost configurations, features +/- 1.0% accuracy, a 3-year warranty and can fit rings as small as 30T.
+Like the power2max and Sigeyi above, the SRM SRAM Power Meter is a spider-based power meter that fits SRAM MTB cranksets that use the 3-bolt interface.
+The SRM fits standard and Boost cranks, features +/- 1.0% accuracy, a 2-year warranty and can fit rings as small as 30T.
+This power meter also uses a 104 BCD chainring configuration, so you will need a compatible chainring to use with it.

-SRM SRAM XX1 MTB Power Meter
+XCADEY XPOWER-S GEN2 SRAM MTB Power Meter

 Quarq SRAM XX1 Eagle DUB Power Meter

-The Quarq SRAM XX1 Eagle DUB Power Meter is also a spider-based power meter like the power2max and SRM mentioned above.
-However, unlike the two previous power meters listed which fit SRAM XX1 3-bolt cranksets, the Quarq only fits SRAM XX1 Eagle DUB 8-bolt cranksets.
-If you do have the 8-bolt crankset on your bike, this power meter will bolt right on.
-If you have the 3-bolt crankset (which is more likely as most bikes come with the 3-bolt version), in addition to buying the Quarq XX1 Power Meter, you would also need to buy the new 8-bolt cranks to fit the power meter (you will see an option on our product page to add the 8-bolt cranks to your order).
+However, if you have the 3-bolt crankset (which is much more likely as most bikes come with the 3-bolt version), in addition to buying the Quarq XX1 Power Meter, you would also need to buy the new 8-bolt cranks to fit the power meter (you will see an option on our product page to add the 8-bolt cranks to your order).
 In addition, since the 8-bolt cranks use the DUB interface, you would need to install a SRAM DUB MTB bottom bracket on your bike if you don’t already have one.

-Please note, the Quarq SRAM XX1 uses a 104 BCD chainring configuration.
+The Quarq SRAM XX1 uses a 104 BCD chainring configuration.
 So you will need a SRAM X-SYNC 2 12-Speed Chainring as well.
 These can be purchased on the same product page as your power meter.

 Pros: Moderately priced (with the exception of the SRM which is pricey), VERY reliable, measures both legs